DUI Car Insurance in Texas

 • Fines and fees.
 Texas treats a first-time DUI (DWI) as a Class B misdemeanor with criminal penalties from $2,000 to $4,000.
 High BAC levels or repeat offenses push fines to $10,000.
 Court costs, probation service fees and monthly supervision charges run $60 to $100 monthly.

 • Towing/impound fee.
 Police tow and impound your car after a DUI arrest.
-Towing costs $250 to $450 in Texas, and impound lots charge $20 daily for storage.
-That adds up to $10 to $25 per day depending on your county.
+Towing costs $250 to $450 in Texas, and impound lots charge $10 to $25 daily for storage.

 • Drug education and treatment.
 You'll complete a state-approved Alcohol Education Program costing $70 to $200 for first-time offenders.
 Probation requires a substance-abuse evaluation costing $40 to $60.